OpenMDAO/POEMs/POEM_023.md

 Description
 -----------

 All code related to dynamic reconfiguration will be removed from the code base.
+Along with other internal methods, the user facing API method `reconfigure` will be removed.